zarkones/XENA/README.md

 ![Logo of the XENA project.](https://raw.githubusercontent.com/zarkones/XENA/production/promotional-materials/settings-page.png)

-### DESCRIPTION ###

-XENA is the managed remote administration platform for botnet creation & development.
-Aiming to provide an ecosystem which serves the bot clients.
-Each service exposes an API in a JSON format delivered by HTTP protocol.
-Goal is to have a hybrid between centralized and decentralized network, depending on your preference, since it should be customizable.

-The software is not production ready.
-These are early stages of development, feel free to contribute, but prior to that, please, read the disclaimer.
-For any questions or help, reach out to me at zarkones.xena@gmail.com

-Bot clients are very diverse, powered by Golang, TypeScript, Haxe and Python3.
-With this in mind, I'm confident that the framework covers a large surface area.

 **SERVICES & BOT CLIENTS**

-**Xena-Face**
+**Xena-Service-Face**

 Web user interface powered by Nuxt.ts and TypeScript.
-The reason I’ve chosen the web is pure convenience.
-If a user has to download binaries, that would take some time, I needed the tool to be accessible instantaneously.
+The reason I’ve chosen the web is pure convenience, accessible instantaneously via browser.
-Plus that way no traces are left onto the machine while performing a penetration campaign, AND it is available through the Tor browser, what more could we ask for?
+Plus that way no traces are left onto the machine while performing a penetration campaign, AND it is available through the Tor browser, AND is accessible across devices, what more could we ask for?

-Features:
-+ Browse the bot clients.
-+ Issue messages to the bot clients.
-+ Display graphs containing data about the platform's state.

-**Xena-Atila**

-Message broker powered Adonis.ts and TypeScript.
-Before you ask, I know, maybe a preexisting solution for message distribution would be a better choice, but I argue that this use case is very domain specific.
+**Xena-Service-Atila**

-I’ve gone with Postgres as the storage solution, but you can easily install different SQL drivers in the Adonis framework and go with your favorite database engine.
+Command & Control (C2) server powered Adonis.ts and TypeScript.
+In regards to the storage solution I’ve gone with Postgres, but you can easily install different SQL drivers in the Adonis framework and use with your favorite database engine.
 SQL driver installation process is a piece of cake.
 Adonis provides support for PostgreSQL, MySQL, MSSQL, MariaDB and SQLite out of the box.

-Features:
-+ Share information about the clients.
-+ Share messages between clients.

-**Xena-Apep**
+Its main responsibilities are keeping track of bots, providing analytics and delivering messages to the bots.

+**Xena-Bot-Apep**

 The bot client written in Golang.
 Why Golang you might be asking, well, cross-platform + the convenience of development.
 Keep in mind that I do not use Go in the professional capacity, so the code can and will be improved a lot.
 This can be used to drop other clients onto the environment.

-Feature:
+Features:
 + Cross platform.
 Native static & dynamic binaries.
 + Executes shell command.

-**Xena-Ra**
++ Get operating system's details.
++ Persistent on Linux. (requires root)
++ Grabs Chromium's web history. (linux)
++ Grabs Chromium's search history. (linux)
++ Search duckduckgo and return results.

+**Xena-Bot-Monolitic**

-The bot client written in Adonis.ts and TypeScript.
+The bot client written in C++.
-Has ability to detect machine's environment and hardware.
-Able to detects if it's running as Windows Subsystem for Linux, as root user, and recognize Docker containers.

 Features:
++ Execute hardcoded payload.
++ Telnet bruteforcer.
++ Obfuscated binary.

+**Xena-Service-Ra**

+The API written in Adonis.ts and TypeScript.
+Provides command line hacking tools via HTTP endpoints, making them available for use through the web user interface.

+Features:
 + Cross platform.
 Requires NodeJS.
-+ Provides a deep insight into the environment's details.
-+ Capable of parsing web traffic in order to find emails, numbers, keywords, etc...

-**Xena-Pyramid**

-Bot builder.
-We need a manged way of bot building and distribution, plus this service will support binary encoding out of the box in the future.
-Thus making hash based detection useless.
-I intent this to also be used for building of other kind of software.
++ Nmap.
++ Sublist3r.
++ SqlMap.

+**Xena-Service-Pyramid**

+Bot builder API written in Adonis.ts and TypeScript.
+Leverages server-side polymorphism, thus making hash based detection useless.

 Features:
 + Cross platform.
 Requires NodeJS.
-+ Outsources building of bot client binaries.
++ Outsources building of Xena-Bot-Apep.

-**Xena-Anaconda**
+**Xena-Bot-Anaconda**

 Post exploitation bot client written in Python3 (typed, but can be improved for sure).
-Anaconda!
-Psszzt!@#!
-Modular, extandable base code for writting a bot client.
-It has services available to you, as well as a light-weight core which handles multi-processing.
+Extandable multi-processing engine allowing for writting a custom modules and usage of already available modules.
 That way you write separate python scripts, which are going to be executed each into its own process.

 Features:
 + Cross platform.
 Requires Python3.
 + Modular.
 + Executes shell command.

-This features (below) are implemented, but not exposed, which was done on purpose.
-They are useful only under penetration testing campaigns (hopefully authorized).
-But the platform doesn't have an authorization strategy inplemented, meaning that messages are not signed and encrypted.
-So, a professional pen. testing campaign is not possible at the present.
++ MicroTik (Winbox) exploit.
++ Enumerate running processes.
++ Return Bash history.
++ Check local proxy settings.
++ Get operating system's details.

+This features (below) are implemented, but not exposed.
+You can write modules in order to consume them.

 + Basic web parsing.
 + Take a screenshot.
-+ Reads bash history.
-+ Checks the proxy settings.
-+ Enumerate running processes.
-+ Provides a slight insight into the environment's details.
 + Subdomain bruteforcing.
 + Take a camera shot.

-**Xena-Varvara**
+**Xena-Bot-Varvara**

 Bot client powered by Haxe language.
-It which drops other bot clients provided by Xena-Pyramid.
+It which drops other bot clients provided by Xena-Service-Pyramid.
 It makes them persistent, but the mechanism is super simple.
 It modifies the .bashrc file.
 Feel free to open a Pull-Request in order to add other persistency methods.

 Haxe transpiles to other languages, of which at the moment are tested C++, C#, Python3.

 Features:
 + Cross platform.
 Transpiles into multiple targets; PHP, Python, C++, C-Sharp.
 Meaning that native static & dynamic binaries are possible.
-+ Downloads Apep from Pyramid and persists it on the operating system.
++ Downloads Xena-Bot-Apep from Xena-Service-Pyramid and persists it within the operating system.

-**Xena-Sensi**
+**Xena-Service-Sensi**

 Sensi, polite and brilient assistent.
 It exists to supervise the network and protect it.
 Utilizes GPT-2 and GPT-3 (if you have a key).
 At the moment GPT-2 is not released, it needs some work and training.
 You can utilize GPT-3 in the current version.

 Features:
 + Cross platform.
 Requires NodeJS.
 + GPT 3 gateway.

-**Xena-Axe** [coming soon]

-Oh, boy...
-Where to begin.
-Let me first introduce you to Haxe.
-An open source high-level strictly-typed programming language with a fast optimizing cross-compiler.
-It transpiles to: JavaScript, HashLink, Eval, JVM, PHP7, C, Lua, C++, Python, Java, Flash, Neko, ActionScript, PHP5.
-With that all covered, I don't know which machine cannot run at least one of the bot client of this framework.
+Allowing you to chat with AI in the web user interface.

 ### REQUIREMENTS ###

-- Node.js >= 14.15.4 for running Xena-Atila, Xena-Sensi, Xena-Ra, Xena-Pyramid.

-- Golang for running Xena-Apep. (tested with golang version 1.15.9)

-- Python version 3.9.2 is recommended, because of Xena-Anaconda.

-- Haxe for Xena-Varvara, recommended version 4.1.5.
+- Docker

 And an operating system of your choice.
 The framework is fully cross-platform.